kazamatzuri/vis-part2/article.md

 # Conclusion

 In this session we explored pulling in data from different sources and rendering it into the same graph.
 We are also handling data with different sampling frequency (bet you didn't notice;) ).
-Bokeh gives us a powerful tool to create easily distributible interactive views for our graphs.
+Bokeh gives us a powerful tool to create easily distributable interactive views for our graphs.
 For the next few sessions we'll explore more things to plot: csp.log, apache/iis access logs, cconsole.log events.
 If you have any suggestion for some data you'd like to see handled with python, please feel free to comment.

 Share your experiences!
 This is very much intended as an interactive journey!

+You can find all files for this article on [here](https://github.com/kazamatzuri/vis-part2/)